Crash on the Kennedy? Wreck on the Dan Ryan?

 - Conversation with other occupants or on the phone

 - General use of a tablet or cell phone

 - Playing with the electronics in the vehicle

 There are two critical differences between passenger vehicle accidents and semi-truck accidents.
 The two differences are severity and liability.
 Accidents involving trucks are often more severe with multiple liable parties.

 Another complex car accident is one involving rideshares like Uber and Lyft.
 Liability in those accidents is very complicated because it will depend on the driver’s status at the time of the collision.

 There are also collisions with buses that can complicate an accident further.
 Tour buses on the expressway often transport tourists and others around town.
 While the bus offers additional protection for its occupants, you cannot say the same for those who impact the bus.
 Although larger vehicles on the freeway can cause significant damage, that does not mean you will not suffer injury from a passenger vehicle accident.
 Depending on the car and parties in the accident, there are different legal processes for personal injury claims.

 Expressway Accidents Caused by Cars

 In terms of the number of overall collisions, cars make up a greater proportion of expressway accidents than other vehicles.
-This can be explained by the large number of cars that travel the roads as well as the makeup of the drivers behind the wheel.
-Generally, those driving cars on the highway have had basic driving education as required by law but have not had additional driver training, including that necessary for commercial or other specialized certification.
+This is because of the large number of cars that travel the roads as well as the makeup of the drivers behind the wheel.
+Generally, those driving cars on the highway have basic driving education as required by law.
+However, they have not had additional driver training, like what's necessary for commercial certifications.

-Car accidents are caused by a number of different factors with many collisions resulting from the culmination of multiple driver mistakes or errors.
-Recent studies suggest that speeding is a factor in approximately 50 percent of all car accidents, or one out of two collisions that occur in the nation.
+A number of different factors can cause car accidents.
+Many collisions result from driver mistakes or errors.
+Recent studies suggest that speeding is a factor in approximately 50 percent of all car accidents.
+That equals around 50% of collisions that occur in the nation.